polyblank-5/esb_prx/README.rst

 The Receiver sample can be found under :file:`samples/esb/esb_prx` in the |NCS| folder structure.

-See :ref:`building` and :ref:`programming` for information about how to build and program the application, respectively.
+See :ref:`building`, `debugging`_ and :ref:`programming` for information about how to build and program the application, respectively.

 FEM support
 ===========